miquelflorensa/cuTAGI/docs/autoapi/pytagi/nn/activation/index.rst

    Applies a probabilistic Rectified Linear Unit approximation.

-   This activation function is designed for probabilistic neural networks where activations are represented by distributions.
-It takes a Gaussian distribution as input and computes the exact moments (mean and variance) of the output, which is a truncated Gaussian distribution.
+   This layer processes an input Gaussian distribution and outputs a rectified Gaussian distribution.
+This activation function relies on exact moment calculations in order to compute the output moments from a mixture between a probability mass at 0 and a truncated Gaussian distribution.

    For an input random variable :math:`X \sim \mathcal{N}(\mu, \sigma^2)`, the output :math:`Y = \max(0, X)` results in a rectified Gaussian.